 The GPS cannot direct or guarantee funding for specified projects, like a certain bridge or road.

-Waka Kotahi NZ Transport Agency (the Transport Agency) identify specific projects that it or councils put forward and decide which ones to fund in order to turn the GPS into investment on the ground.
+Waka Kotahi NZ Transport Agency (Waka Kotahi) identifies specific projects that it or councils put forward and decides which ones to fund in order to turn the GPS into investment on the ground.

 As the GPS does not specify projects, we can’t say how much will be spent in a region or whether certain projects will get funding.
-The Transport Agency determine this when they develop the National Land Transport Programme in response to the GPS and Regional Land Transport Plans.
+Waka Kotahi determines this when it develops the National Land Transport Programme in response to the GPS and Regional Land Transport Plans (RLTPs).

 What is the relationship between funding and the GPS?

-The GPS guides the Transport Agency and local authority investment in land transport by signalling:
+The GPS guides Waka Kotahi and local authority investment in land transport by signalling:

 - how much revenue will be raised for the NLTF from fuel excise duty (FED), road user charges (RUC), and motor vehicle registration (“rego”)

 - how the Government wants the funding to be allocated across different types of land transport system activities (for example, roads, public transport, active transport, or road safety).

 What are the strategic priorities for GPS 2021?